 The words of the founder of the Methodist movement, John Wesley, echo the words of Jesus: “A Methodist is one who loves the Lord our God with all their heart and mind and strength and loves their neighbor as themselves.”
 Our commitment to Christ is not limited to worship on Sunday mornings but lasts throughout the week in living a life of love and service.
 We believe the grace and forgiving love of God is available for all people.

 This is why we welcome all who wish to be part of our fellowship, and why our Communion Table is open to all people of all ages and faith backgrounds who wish to receive the love and grace of Jesus.

 - To Know the love of Jesus in personal ways through worship, prayer and study.

 - To Live the love of Jesus through acts of compassion, gentleness and justice.

 - To Share the love of Jesus in our homes, our community and the world.

 - To Welcome all of God’s children regardless of age, race, ability, sexual or gender orientation, and economic circumstance.

 Rev. Heather A. M. Sinclair

 The current church on Weston Road celebrated a 50-year anniversary in 2017.
-Several of the families who took out 2nd mortgages on their homes to help fund the church are still members!
+Several of the families who took out 2nd mortgages on their homes to help fund the construction of the church are still members!
 But the Methodist Church roots in the area go back to 1790 when Jesse Lee, a Methodist from Virginia, rode his horse all around this part of Connecticut gathering people in homes for fellowship and worship.